Bob Preedy: Radio

 Bob Preedy formerly broadcast on BBC Radio London, Radio Tees, Pennine Radio, Radio Hallam and Radio Aire.
 He left Radio Aire in 1990 after creating the name of its new sister station, Magic 828 and returned a few years later to present a weekend show for Magic 828.

-He presented country music programmes on BBC Radio York from the late 1980s until 2008, including Hot Country which was also aired on seven of the BBC Local Radio stations as part of the BBC Night Network in the North of England.
+He presented country music programmes on BBC Radio York from the late 1980s until 2008, including, from 1991, Hot Country which was also aired on seven of the BBC Local Radio stations as part of the BBC Night Network in the North of England.

 He was until July 2009, the head of Wetherby's Community Radio station Tempo FM, which began broadcasting in September 2006.
 Now living on Kent's south coast, his radio output includes shows & features on BBC Radio York, UKCountryRadio.com, Offshore Music Radio, and local Folkestone station, Academy FM.
-In March 2020 he started a new station in Kent - Shoreline FM 100.2, broadcasting across 100 square miles of Romney Marsh & Hythe, now on the net at Shoreline-Easy.co.uk.
+In March 2020 he started a new station in Kent - Shoreline FM 100.2, broadcasting across 100 square miles of Romney Marsh & Hythe.